Dr Markus Wohlfeil

 Areas of teaching

 My academic research and teaching expertise lies in particular in the subjects of 'Consumer Behaviour', 'Consumer Culture Theory', 'Arts & Entertainment Marketing' (especially in Film, TV and Music), 'Brand Management', 'Marketing Communications' (especially in Advertising, Public Relations and Sponsorships) and 'Experiential Marketing'.
-Besides the dissertations of numerous MSc, BSc and BA students, I am currently supervising 5x PhD students and 1x DBA student at DMU, while having previously supervised the dissertations of 1x PhD, 1x MPhil and 2x MRes students to successful completion.
+Besides the dissertations of numerous MSc, BSc and BA students, I am currently supervising 5x PhD students, while having had previously supervised the dissertations of 1x PhD, 1x MPhil and 2x MRes students to successful completion.

 MARK2314 Advertising & Promotion